 Imagine you have written a software which runs on a Windows PC, but you want to lock it by license, so only licensed users will be able to use it.
 “Lock to License” means the application will require a license key to run it, without valid registration key it is impossible to run and use protected programs.
 By using Enigma Protector you can protect your software and apply licensing features.
 After protection you can share protected application with customers.

-After the first run of protected program (which is protected with licensing) it will ask user to enter a Registration Name and Registration Key.
-Registration Name can contain any information, commonly it determines the user and last names and email address.
-The Registration Key user has to retrieve from owner of this protected program.
-4 letter domains .
+After the first start of protected program (which is protected with licensing) it will ask user to enter a Registration Name and Registration Key.
+Registration Name may contain any information, commonly it determines the user first and last names and email address.
+The Registration Key is being generated in Enigma Protector by software developer and delivered to end user.
 So each customer will have to ask you for a license (i.e. the pair of Registration Name and Registration Key).

-Once user enters Registration Name and Registration Key and successfully registers, the program will continue execution and will not ask for license information anymore.
+Once user enters Registration Name and Registration Key and successfully registers, the program will continue execution and won’t ask for license information anymore.